Let’s talk about some natural alternatives to retinols their benefits and why you should add them to your skincare routine instead.

 Retinols are vitamin A derivative.
 They are found in many skincare products targeted toward wrinkles, fine lines, acne, and uneven complexion.
 They are the gold standard in the skincare industry, they stimulate collagen production that, with the right combination of enzymes is converted to tretinoin or retinoid acid.

 Retinols are usually animal-derived but recently brands have been using plant-based sources of retinols.
-Truthfully, animal derived retinoids are more potent but their plant-based counter are nothing to sneeze at.
-However, both require the use of sunscreen when using the to avoid sunburn.
+Truthfully, animal derived retinoids are more potent but their plant-based counters are nothing to sneeze at.
+However, both require the use of sunscreen when using to avoid sunburn and sun damage.

-Although retinoids show promise in the treatment of skin aging, they often have some unpleasant side effects such as burns, irritation, peeling, allergic, and redness.
+Although retinoids show promise in the treatment of skin aging, they often have some unpleasant side effects such as burns, irritation, peeling, allergic reactions, and redness.

 When does one need to use any type retinols?

-While some wait to use any type of anti aging in their 30s, retinols are totally fine to use in early 20s for treatment of acne, sun damage, and uneven complexion.
-Since retinols are great to smooth out the skin and reduce appearance of enlarged pores it is OK for someone in their early 20s to use it safely.
-Besides, when it comes to anti-aging measures prevent is the way to go unless you don’t mind going the surgical or more expensive route.
+While some wait to use any type of anti aging in their late 20s to 30s, retinols are totally fine to use in early 20s for treatment of acne, sun damage, hyperpigmentation, and uneven complexion.
+Since retinols are great to smooth out the skin and reduce appearance of enlarged pores it is OK for someone in their early 20s to use them safely.
+Besides, when it comes to anti-aging measures consistent prevention is the way to go unless you don’t mind going the surgical or more expensive route in my opinion.

 When is the best time of the day to use retinols?

-There is no evidence that retinols have toxic reaction to the sun, but it does become ineffective when used in the light. so caution is warranted.
+There is no evidence that retinols have toxic reaction to the sun, but it does become ineffective when used in the light, so be careful!

 When using any type of new retinol product, a patch test is a must to test for allergic reactions.
 A small pea size amount is usually enough.
 Some experts advise to wait at least 30 minutes after applying retinol based products before following with a moisturizer especially if that said moisturizer contains any sort of AHA or BHA.
-Some even say to use such products on alternate days or alternate.
+Some even say to use such products on alternate days or alternate days and nights.
 First-time users often experience dry, red and peeling skin, a reaction called retinization.
-Subsequently, retinols are not safe to use while nursing, pregnant.
-In the same vain, People with skin conditions like rosacea, and eczema should steer clear of them.
+Subsequently, retinols are not safe to use while nursing or pregnant.
+Hence, why I was on the hunt a safe natural retinol alternative.
+In the same vain, People with skin conditions like rosacea, and eczema should steer clear of them or use them under a licenced professional supervision.

 What are some natural alternatives to retinols?